 LOCKERS: Students are issued optional lockers and locks at registration.
 School locks must be used as intended.
 Students are responsible for keeping the locker and its contents in order and locked.
 One school padlock is issued on the student's first day of registration freshman year.
 This lock should be kept for all four years at KCHS.
-Replacement locks may be purchased for \$10 from the Dean of Students.
+Replacement locks may be purchased for \$10 from the Vice President of Student Affairs.
 The school is not responsible for items missing from a student's locker.
 Food and drink, except for the current day's lunch, may not be kept in the locker at any time.
-Posters, notes, and messages are not to be placed on the outside of lockers unless specific permission has been granted for Spirit Week, birthdays, or sporting events.
+Posters, notes, and messages are not to be placed on the outside of lockers unless specific permission has been granted.
 Stickers and marking pens are not to be used on lockers at any time.
 Students are required to keep lockers locked at all times.